jacobandreas/writing/_posts/2012-12-9-city-of-images.md

-In a place as concerned with appearances as music---one or two small pyramids might have been built with the labor expended in toning the thousand biceps swelling in time against designer T-shirts---I feel slightly absurd: unable to change after the morning's excursion, I've tied my REI fleece around the neck of my button-down shirt[^2] and stuffed the museum guides deep into my pockets.
+In a place as concerned with appearances as music---one or two small pyramids might have been built with the labor expended in toning the thousand biceps swelling in time against designer T-shirts---I feel slightly absurd dressed for a museum outing.
 From my position near the back of the room the 7<span class='ord'>th</span> best DJ in the world is invisible for most of the show.
 We are treated instead to a video montage of storm troopers having their eardrums blown out and the DJ being famous on more photogenic stages.
 The dance floor is claustrophobic and there is little space for dancing beyond a futile crustacean twitching of the forearms and shins.
-On our right is a party of baby-faced, reddening Koreans in oxfords and checked shirts; on our left a woman, face creased deeply with age, twitching with poignant feeling, alone.
+On our right is a party of baby-faced, reddening Koreans in Oxfords and checked shirts; on our left a woman, face creased deeply with age, twitching with poignant feeling, alone.

 At four in the morning we stumble out of the club.
 We're hungry and promptly swindled by a nearby kebab shop.
 We spend the next half hour wandering slowly